Azure/simdem/demo_scripts/simdem/modes/script.md

     at code blocks to allow user interaction.
   * Learn: similar to Tutorial mode, but users are expected to type the commands themselves.
-  * Simulate: Does not disply the descriptive text, but pauses at each code block.
+  * Simulate: Does not display the descriptive text, but pauses at each code block.
 When the user hits a key the command is "typed", a second keypress executes the command.
   * Test: Runs the commands and then verifies that the output is